Nissan-Renault-Mitsubishi alliance won't appoint interim chairman

-TOKYO (Reuters) - Mitsubishi Motors’ (7211.T) Chief Executive Osamu Masuko said on Thursday that the company’s three-way alliance with Nissan and Renault would not appoint an interim chairman and would shift instead to a system where the group would be led by the three CEOs.
+TOKYO, Nov 29 (Reuters) - Mitsubishi Motors’ Chief Executive Osamu Masuko said on Thursday that the company’s three-way alliance with Nissan and Renault would not appoint an interim chairman and would shift instead to a system where the group would be led by the three CEOs.

 Masuko, speaking to reporters in Tokyo, said changes to the alliance’s capital structure were not discussed at a meeting in Amsterdam on Thursday of Renault and Nissan senior managers.